Skip to content

 4. Slow Performance

-Problem: Processing takes too long, especially with large datasets.
+Problem: Slow processing, especially with large datasets.

 Solutions: - Use faster detectors (e.g., IsolationForest, LOF) - Reduce the calibration set size - Use batch processing - Configure logging to hide progress bars: logging.getLogger('nonconform').setLevel(logging.WARNING) - Profile your code to identify bottlenecks